-As the first part of a two-year sequence, students study the development of civilizations and then focus on physical geography and history in the Middle East/North Africa, Sub-Saharan Africa, Central America/the Caribbean, and South America.
-They study these topics by exploring guiding questions such as “What makes a civilization?” and “How does geography affect historical events?”
+Grades 6 and 7 form a two-year sequence in which students study regions of the world by examining physical geography, nations in the region today, and selected ancient and classical societies before 1000 CE.
+Regions for grade 6 are: Western Asia, North Africa, and the Middle East; Sub-Saharan Africa; and Central America, the Caribbean, and South America.
+Students investigate guiding questions such as “How does geography affect how societies develop and interact?” and “How have human societies differed from one another across time and regions?”
 Additional supporting questions appear under each topic.
 The questions are included to stimulate teachers’ and students’ own questions for discussion and research.

 Grade 6 History and Social Science Topics